Continual Learning as Computationally Constrained Reinforcement Learning: Case Studies

 \subsubsection{Agent}

-We consider the version of Q-learning introduced in Example \ref{ex:optimistic-q-learning} known as optimistic Q-learning.
+We consider a version of Q-learning called optimistic Q-learning.
 The agent is initialized with $Q_0(s,a) = 0$ for all $(s,a)$ and updates action values according to

 There are three hyperparameters: the stepsize $\alpha$, the discount factor $\gamma$, and the optimistic boost $\zeta$.
-The formula is identical to the regular Q-learning formula, with one addition: all action values are incremented with an optimistic boost $\zeta$ at each time step.
+The formula is identical to the regular Q-learning formula, with one addition: all action values are incremented with an optimistic boost $\zeta$ at each timestep.
 This ensures that all actions will eventually be taken upon a revisit to a state.
 A higher $\zeta$ can be interpreted as leading to more exploration since it leads to all actions being revisited more often.

-At each time step, the agent acts greedily with respect to $Q_t$ and selects the action with the highest action value.
+At each timestep, the agent acts greedily with respect to $Q_t$ and selects the action with the highest action value.
 If multiple actions have the same action value the agent samples uniformly from those.
-Thus, $Q_t$ induces a mapping from situational state to action.
+Thus, $Q_t$ induces a mapping from situational state to action. \henrik{For additional details on optimistic Q-learning, see Example~\ref{ex:optimistic-q-learning} in Appendix~\ref{app:delayed_consequences}.}